 February 26th in African American History – Antoine Dominique “Fats” Domino

-Tags: Antoine Dominique “Fats” Domino, Grammy Lifetime Achievement Award, National Endowment for the Arts, National Medal for the Arts, pianist, Pioneer Award from the Rhythm and Blues Foundation, R&B, Rock and Roll Hall of Fame, singer, songwriter
+Tags: Grammy Lifetime Achievement Award, National Endowment for the Arts, pianist, R&B, Rock and Roll Hall of Fame, singer, songwriter

 February 26, 1928 Antoine Dominique “Fats” Domino, pianist, singer, and songwriter, was born in New Orleans, Louisiana.
 Domino first attracted national attention with the 1949 release of “Fat Man” which is widely regarded to be the first rock and roll record to sell more than a million copies.